Poetry Girls Boarding House

 Explore a boarding house

-Click the links below to explore Rhetoric girls' boarding house through our 360° Virtual Tour.
+Click the links below to explore Syntax girls' boarding house through our 360° Virtual Tour.

 Our daily routine

-Boarders register at 7:50am before breakfast, and tutor time or assemblies follow at 8:30am.
+Boarders register between 7:40am and 08:00 before breakfast (except Sundays), and tutor time or assemblies follow at 8:30am.
 Lessons run from 9:00am until 5:15pm, although girls often return to their rooms during the day to study if they are between classes, or call in to see the House Parent office for a chat.
 Supper follows, and then evening studies and extra-curricular activities run from 7:30pm to 9:00pm.
 The girls can then have some free time until their curfew at 10:00pm and goodnights at 10:30pm.

 Evenings & weekends